NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

 ### NibbleClassic fork name

-When you changed the name of your coin, you probably also modified the names of _NibbleClassicd_ and _turlte-service_ (previously _walletd_).
+When you changed the name of your coin, you probably also modified the names of _Nibbled_ and _turlte-service_ (previously _walletd_).
 If you did so, you must also change the references of those names in Nest.

-- in walletdmanager/constants.go, change, in the strings (not the variable names), _turtle-service_ by the name you chose when you forked NibbleClassic:
+- in walletdmanager/constants.go, change, in the strings (not the variable names), _nibble-service_ by the name you chose when you forked NibbleClassic:

     ```Go
-    logWalletdCurrentSessionFilename     = "turtle-service-session.log"
+    logWalletdCurrentSessionFilename     = "nibble-service-session.log"
-    logWalletdAllSessionsFilename        = "turtle-service.log"
+    logWalletdAllSessionsFilename        = "nibble-service.log"

-    walletdCommandName                   = "turtle-service"
+    walletdCommandName                   = "nibble-service"
     ```

-- in walletdmanager/constants.go, change, in the strings (not the variable names), _NibbleClassicd_ by the name you chose when you forked NibbleClassic:
+- in walletdmanager/constants.go, change, in the strings (not the variable names), _Nibbled_ by the name you chose when you forked NibbleClassic:

     ```Go
-    logNibbleClassicdCurrentSessionFilename = "NibbleClassicd-session.log"
+    logNibbledCurrentSessionFilename = "Nibbled-session.log"
-    logNibbleClassicdAllSessionsFilename    = "NibbleClassicd.log"
+    logNibbledAllSessionsFilename    = "Nibbled.log"

-    NibbleClassicdCommandName               = "NibbleClassicd"
+    NibbledCommandName               = "Nibbled"
     ```

 ## Building Nest